shabin5785/react-notes/Notes_1.md

 - order of execution: constructor -> render -> comp did mount

 - update phase is when we have new props, or state changes or if we force update.
 Update doesnt remount component, only re render.
+So render is called during mount and update.